 In this case, I see the title of the post that was commented on, as well as the name of the commenter, all in my scan view:

 Just flip through them (j and k are your friends), and if you want to respond, click the title and jump out to a blog.

 And like above, I can quickly see what the activity looks like on a single blog:

 Yes, Writeannabella is getting good activity on her new blog– I can see it in a glance, as well as seeing that there are no comments.
 At once glance, we can get a sense of the participation level on every blog or the community as a whole.

 I cannot say enough how critical this alchemy is to stay in touch with the activity in an open networked course.
 Yes, it is good for teachers, but it is just as useful for participants to take in all the activity in one place.

 Are you ready to do some OPML Alchemy?
 Fear not the funky acronyms!

-The post "OPML Is the Alchemy of Following Blogs in an Open Networked Course" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2017/01/opml-is-the-alchemy/) on January 30, 2017.
+The post "OPML Is the Alchemy of Following Blogs in an Open Networked Course" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2017/01/opml-is-the-alchemy/) on January 30, 2017.